atomantic/hapi-and-healthy/README.md

 var Memcached = require('memcached');
 var memcached = new Memcached('localhost:11211');

+// example app-specific module for feature testing
+// we have a content engine for keeping the site content up-to-date (see feature tests below) var content = require('./lib/content');

 // Register the plugin with custom config server.pack.register({
   plugin: require("hapi-and-healthy"),
   options: {
     custom: {
+        // let's just say we want to keep an eye on the memcached pool
         memcached: memcached.servers
     },
     env: env,